pascallaliberte/modestjs.works/_book/part-2/the-js-gradient.md

 ### Aside: Stimulus-based server-generated SPAs
 {: #spa-server-generated-with-stimulus_reflex}

+I mentioned [Hotwire][hotwire] in a note at the top of this chapter.
+Using its Turbo Drive (née Turbolinks) to replace full pages, its Turbo Frames and Turbo Stream to replace parts of the DOM using form responses, WebSockets or straight up polling, plus Stimulus for some extra interactivity in places, that'll get you pretty far in the pursuit of an SPA feel.

-I've recently seen this new Rails gem for creating stimulus-based server-generated single-page applications.
+There's a Rails gem for creating stimulus-based server-generated single-page applications.
 It's called [stimulus_reflex][stimulus_reflex], and it has none of the baggage of the large-scale JavaScript-based view-model SPAs.
+A good-sized community has formed around it, but it'll be feeling competition from Hotwire's entry into the scene.

 Another approach, which is modest and interesting, is called [Trimmings][trimmings].
 </aside>